 You are best placed to organise your own work and allocate the IPT assurance resource you have amongst the various insurers you deal with.
 You should consider how best overall assurance can be obtained, and risks dealt with.
 In particular you should consider carefully whether you should adopt a longer-term approach to the audit assurance of any of your insurers.

+Top of page

 Using the law

 Tax planning has become a major activity among registered traders in all tax regimes.
 Businesses seek to reduce their costs and their exposure to tax by structuring and organising their affairs to minimise legitimately the amount of tax to which they are liable.
 This process requires a close attention to the law dealing with the relevant taxes.
 The Department deals with advisers whose first resort is to the law.
 To deal with this you have to be familiar with the IPT law contained in the relevant Finance Acts, the IPT Regulations, and the Financial Services and Markets Act.
 IPT03000 provides an overview of the law; however it is not a substitute for the legislation.